"I get commissions for purchases made through links in this post."

 A Longboard Construction – Comprehensive Guide

 What are longboards made of?
-There are various components that join together to make a single longboard.
+There are various components join together to make a single longboard.
 These include deck, bushing or trucks, and wheels.

 1. The Main and Core Component Is A Deck.